apache/incubator-retired-gearpump-site/docs/documents/faq.md

+## FAQ

-Q: Why we name it GearPump
+#### Why we name it GearPump?

-A: The name GearPump is a reference the engineering term "Gear Pump", which is a super simple pump that consists of only two gears, but is very powerful at streaming water from left to right.
+The name GearPump is a reference the engineering term "Gear Pump", which is a super simple pump that consists of only two gears, but is very powerful at streaming water from left to right.